AntonTeoretik/TNGHaskellWorkshop/README.md

 If you have Windows and your user folder contains spaces:
 1. May the gods help you.
-2. Option 1: rename your user folder using [instruction in the end](#how-to-change-user-folder) and follow previous steps.
+2. Option 1: rename your user folder using the [instruction in the end](#how-to-change-user-folder) and follow general use case steps.
 3. Option 2 (limited installation):
    * Install `stack` using https://get.haskellstack.org/stable/windows-x86_64-installer.exe.
    * It should install stack to `C:\sr`.